superfly/docs/networking/private-networking.html.md

 Underneath `.internal` there are second-level domains for every app in your Fly organization.
 For example, if your app is in an organization with another app called `my-app-name`, then there will be a AAAA record at `my-app-name.internal`.
 The AAAA record will contain all the 6PN addresses of the started Fly Machines that belong to the `my-app-name` Fly App.
 Note that different libraries and tools will use multi-address AAAA records differently; most will only use the first address that is returned, but others might round-robin between entries for every request -- if you'd like to know more, consult the documentation for the library or tool you are using for DNS lookup.

 <div class="important icon">
 **Important:** All queries to Fly.io `.internal` domains only return information for started (running) Machines.
-Any stopped Machines, including those autostopped by the Fly Proxy, are not included in the response to the DNS query.
+Any stopped Machines, including those autostopped by Fly Proxy, are not included in the response to the DNS query.
 </div>

 Each `<appname>.internal` domain has further subdomains which can be used to return a more precise subset of the started Machines in that app.
 For example, you can add a region name qualifier to return the 6PN addresses of an app's Machines in a specific region: `iad.my-app-name.internal`.
 Querying this domain returns the 6PN addresses of `my-app-name` Machines in the `iad` region.